Project-WikiGit/WikiGit/Technical Details.md

 ## Technical Details

+This document describes the details of the three components of WikiGit: the back end, the front end, and the developer tools.
+The back end is under [/dev/contracts/](/dev/contracts/), the front end is under [/client_ui/](/client_ui/), and the developer tools is under [/dev/](/dev/).

 ### The Back End

 The back end includes a ***DAO*** with a fully fledged voting mechanism; a ***MemberHandler*** that acts as a member manifest, with different rights associated with each member group; a ***Vault*** that allows for the safe withdrawl of funds, as well as ***reactive token minting*** that can be used for things like ICOs and honorary tokens (such as the unicorn token issued to people who donated to the Ethereum project); a ***TasksHandler*** for publishing tasks and accepting solutions on the crowdsourcing platform; and a ***GitHandler*** for communicating with the Git repository hosted by IPFS and storing the address of the repository.